Heart care at MountainView Hospital

 MountainView Hospital is dedicated to your heart.
 In fact - we do more heart procedures than any other hospital in the Las Vegas Valley.
 We are focused on heart health, from diagnosis of heart disease to management of heart failure and everything in between.

 We have a dedicated team of cardiologists and in-house cardiac surgeons who perform a wide variety of specialties, including open-heart surgery, vascular surgery, heart catheterization, minimally invasive procedures and TAVR surgery.
 Our cardiologists offer the highest levels in heart care through interventional cardiology and electrophysiology.
 We are committed to providing congestive heart failure education, to ensure that patients get the information needed to help manage their heart failure and live a fulfilling life.

 We continue to bring patients the latest in heart care and services, including the latest in case for atrial fibrillation and devices for heart failure monitoring.

-We are an accredited Chest Pain Center, earning this accreditation from the Society of Cardiovascular Patient Care for sustaining superior levels of service for patients during a cardiac arrest.
+We are an accredited Chest Pain Center, earning this accreditation from the Joint Commission for Chest Pain for sustaining superior levels of service for patients during a cardiac arrest.
 We are leading the way in providing a full-range of diagnostic and treatment option for all areas of cardiac and cardiovascular care.

 MountainView Cardiovascular & Thoracic Surgery Associates